Built-in Plugin

 docker:cache

-Can avoid repeated downloads of network resources such as dependencies
+It helps avoid redundant downloads of network resources such as dependencies

 .